 Selling because I bought a full-frame computer-guided system, and now do any hand-guided work on treadles.
 It’s a great machine, practically brand new, and just gathering dust in my studio.

 Pickup only in downtown Urbana IL.
-I’m happy to give instruction and let
+I’m happy to give instruction and let you “test drive” it before buying.

 A friend recently refinished my Singer parlor cabinet (pix later) and asked to be paid in quilt.
 He’s a fish scientist, so naturally he wanted a fish quilt.